Pylons-tech/pylons_sdk/developer_tutorial.md

 Flags:
-      --chain-id string          Chain ID of tendermint node -e, --encoding string          Binary encoding (hex|b64|btc) (default "hex") -h, --help                     help for pylonscli
+      --chain-id string          Chain ID of tendermint node -e, --encoding string          Binary encoding (hex|b64|btc) (default "hex") -h, --help                     help for pylonsd
-      --home string              directory for config and data (default "/Users/ghostprince/.pylonscli") --keyring-backend string   keyring backend of tendermint node -o, --output string            Output format (text|json) (default "text") --trace                    print out full stack trace on errors
+      --home string              directory for config and data (default "/Users/ghostprince/.pylonsd") --keyring-backend string   keyring backend of tendermint node -o, --output string            Output format (text|json) (default "text") --trace                    print out full stack trace on errors

-Use "pylonscli [command] --help" for more information about a command.
+Use "pylonsd [command] --help" for more information about a command.
 ```

 Now let's move forward with some important cli commands one by one.

-All the pylonscli commands require user password for keyring-backend.
+All the pylpylonsdonscli commands require user password for keyring-backend.
 If you set `--keyring-backend=test` flag, it use testing keyring and which does not require password, on our tutorial, we will be using test keyring for most of the commands.

 ### Local keys

-`pylonscli keys` command will let you add or view local keys in the chain.
+`pylonsd keys` command will let you add or view local keys in the chain.

 - Add your first local key
   ```
-  pylonscli keys add jack --keyring-backend=test
+  pylonsd keys add jack --keyring-backend=test
   ```

   You can replace the local key that is set `jack` in the example with any key you want.